WHO53/docs.droidian.org/content/info/ssh.md

 # WiFi

-You can also connect over WiFi
+You can also connect over WiFi:

 	ssh droidian@192.168.1.28

-replace 192.168.1.28 with phones ip address
+Replace 192.168.1.28 with phones ip address